mahrtayyab/UAF_GPA/README.md

                <br>
                <ol>
                 <li>Added <strong>Percentage%</strong> in table for individual subjects as well total percentage.</li>
-                <li>Minor UI changes you ight not even feel but they do matter.</li>
+                <li>Minor UI changes you might not even feel but they do matter.</li>
                 </ol>
                 </br>
 </p>